 WHY DO I HAVE TO CHOOSE A LENDER FOR ALTERNATIVE LOANS?
 WHY CAN’T THE SCHOOL CHOOSE FOR ME?

-Due to federal regulations, Financial Aid Administrators are not allowed to choose lenders for students or parents on any type of loan.
+A: Due to federal regulations, Financial Aid Administrators are not allowed to choose lenders for students or parents on any type of loan.
 We can, however, supply tools to help you find a lender to suit your personal needs.
-To see a general list of lenders, and to find other helpful resources, visit our lender list through the FastChoice or ElmSelect links available on our website.
+To see a general list of lenders, and to find other helpful resources, visit our lender list through the FastChoice.